-15 Year Experience by Professionals Who Understand Your Journey.
+15 Years Experience by Professionals Who Understand Your Journey.

-Olanzapine Alternatives Rather than Long-Term Use?
+Olanzapine Alternatives vs Long-Term Antipsychotic Use

-Olanzapine clinical trials were very short (3-4 weeks) even for the approved uses of the drug, whereas longterm use was not well explored in any of the pre-approval trials done on olanzapine (brand name Zyprexa).
-(1)
+Olanzapine clinical trials were very short (3-4 weeks) even for the approved uses of the drug, and long-term use was not well explored in any of the pre-approval trials done on olanzapine according to the FDA drug label.1

 Risks of Extended Use of Antipsychotic Medications